MLADEN ANTONOV/AFP via Getty Images

-Twinkling lights, illuminated displays and nightly festivals and attractions are just a few of the things that help to make the holidays the most magical time of the year.
+Seasonal treats, quality time with loved ones and twinkling lights are just a few of the things that help make the holidays the most magical time of the year.
 And while a simple neighborhood light show can be perfectly charming, some light displays go all out to amaze onlookers.

 Courtesy of Bentleyville Tour of Lights

 For the 2020 season, America’s largest free walk-through lighting display has adapted to be a paid drive-through experience.
 Visitors can enjoy millions of twinkling lights from the comfort of their own vehicle at this beloved attraction in Duluth, Minnesota.

 Every year, Bellingrath Gardens and Home in Theodore, Alabama, hosts its Magic Christmas in Lights event.
 The 65-acre garden estate is lit up with more than 3 million lights and 15 scenes, which three of the garden’s employees work full-time all year to create.

 The Trail of Lights in Austin, Texas, has been dazzling residents of the Lone Star State for more than 50 years.
 This year’s new drive-thru event features more than 2 million lights, 90 lighted holiday trees and more than 70 other holiday displays and lighted tunnels.

 With more than 10 million lights, Busch Gardens in Williamsburg, Virginia, is home to one of the largest holiday displays in the country.
 At the park’s limited-capacity holiday event, visitors can enjoy Christmas lights, trimmed trees and cheerful holiday decor as well as have a socially distanced meeting with Santa.